cbrown5/cbrown5.github.io/_posts/2018-07-02-postdoc-in-aquatic-ecology.md

 # Postdoctoral job in Aquatic Ecology

 We are seeking a postdoctoral fellow in Aquatic Ecology to work on wetlands science and environmental accounting.
-The person will work be supervised by Dr Chris Brown and work with Dr Mark Kennard and Professor Rod Connolly to bring together two projects.
+The person will be supervised by Dr Chris Brown and work with Dr Mark Kennard and Professor Rod Connolly to bring together two projects.
 This is a 2 year position.

 Applications close 30th July.
 [Apply here](https://ps-jobs.griffith.edu.au/psc/CAREERS/EMPLOYEE/HRMS/c/HRS_HRAM_FL.HRS_CG_SEARCH_FL.GBL?FOCUS=Applicant&Page=HRS_APP_JBPST&Action=U&FOCUS=Applicant&SiteId=100&JobOpeningId=109379&PostingSeq=1), read more below or in the [position description](/data/00058808_PD.pdf) (links to a pdf).